Category Archives: Hugh Jackman

 Logan (2017)

-James Mangold’s (3:10 to Yuma, Walk the Line) Logan is about to set the standard for the next wave of superhero movies…the death of a major character.
-In an age of movies (particularly superhero ones) where we’ve seen sequels, prequels, and reboots, we have yet to see the story’s beginning, middle, and definite conclusion.
-We’ve seen plenty of superhero movies that COULD be a conclusion story, but we’ve all learned the hard way that we think is the end probably isn’t the end unless we see that character killed off.
-And, let’s be honest, even then, we don’t really know.
-When there is the potential for hundreds of millions of dollars to be made, who are we to believe that the end is the end.
-Oftentimes, the end is determined by a crappy movie in a series that doesn’t resonate with audiences or critics.
+James Mangold’s (3:10 to Yuma, Walk the Line) Logan is about to set the standard for the next wave of superhero movies: the death of a significant character.
+In an age of film (particularly superhero ones) where we’ve seen sequels, prequels, and reboots, we have yet to see the story’s beginning, middle, and definite conclusion.
+We’ve seen plenty of superhero movies that COULD be a conclusion story, but we’ve all learned that we think the end isn’t the end unless we see that character killed off.
+And even then, we don’t know.
+When there is the potential for hundreds of millions of dollars to be made, who are we to believe that the end is the end?
+Often, the end is determined by a crappy movie in a series that doesn’t resonate with audiences or critics.
 Sometimes, that movie can be a concluding story, but often it is not.
 But (spoiler, but not really) based on what happens at the end of the film, I don’t expect to see him back.
-I know I probably will in some other fashion, but that can be an argument for a different day.
+I probably will in another fashion, but that can be an argument for a different day.
 Until then, I’ll continue to sing the praises of Logan.
-And at the time of this review, I have it as a top-five Marvel movie of all time.
+At the time of this review, I have it as one of the top five Marvel movies ever.

 Continue reading Logan (2017)